chaos-mesh/website/docs/common/verify-installation.md

-To check the performance of Chaos Mesh, execute the following command:
+To check the running status of Chaos Mesh, execute the following command:

 ```sh
 kubectl get po -n chaos-testing